pivotal-cf/docs-pks/nsxt-install-password.hbs.md

 ##<a id='next'></a> Next Step

 Once you have completed the installation of NSX-T v3.0, return to the TKGI installation workflow and proceed with the next phase of the process.
-See [Install Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX Using Ops Manager](./vsphere-nsxt-index.html).
+See [Install Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX Using {{{ vars.platform_name }}}](./vsphere-nsxt-index.html).